nautilus-cyberneering/secure-git-guide/docs/015_How-to-use-Git-as-a-database.md

 ### Atomic Git push

 Sometimes you will need to update the object but also to create other commits in others branches atomically.
-For example, if you want to update two object at the same time.
+For example, if you want to update two objects at the same time.
 You could want to update both of them or neither of them.
 That is to say, you could want to have transactions.

 Fortunately, Git has a `push` option “--atomic” that does exactly that: "Either all refs are updated, or on error, no refs are updated”.